 Hi!
 I'm currently a postdoc in the Department of Physics and Astronomy at the University of California, Irvine (UCI).
-My main research interests focus on infrared galaxies, interacting galaxies, active galactic nuclei, broad line region physics, and the broader field of galaxy formation and evolution.
+My main research interests focus on galaxy mergers, infrared galaxies, active galactic nuclei, broad line region physics, and the broader field of galaxy formation and evolution.
 And really, where did we, our planet, our star, and our galaxy come to be the way we are today?

 As a galaxy+AGN enthusiast, I believe it is important to understand how galaxies, the basic building block of the universe, have evolved since the beginning of time.
 And since supermassive black holes, sitting in the center of all massive galaxies, seem to play such an important role in their hosts' lives, their coevolution and the detailed interface between them are as much a driving force of galaxy evolution as they are of my research.
 The astrophysics of massive black hole mergers and its relation to gravitational waves just make icing on my research cake!

 - Sep 20, 2018: With our feedback paper in review, our KOALA survey's brand-new website is now live and available for your perusal!
 Head on over to check it out and send us some feedback!

 - Aug 4, 2018: Can't wait to head up to Lick Observatory and give my public lecture as part of their Summer Series "Music of the Spheres"!

 - Aug 1, 2018: My paper on feedback in the nuclei of local (U)LIRGs using Keck OSIRIS observations is submitted!!!

 - Jul 28, 2018: Excited to have the Riverside Astronomical Society as the venue for my public lecture on black holes: